Former Iranian President Says Mossad Infiltrated Iranian Intelligence Unit Charged With Israel Spying

 Iran's former president, Mahmoud Ahmadinejad.
 Spencer Platt/Getty Images

-The former leader of Iran, President Mahmoud Ahmadinejad, says an intelligence group tasked primarily with spying on Israel was taken over by Israeli intelligence, which managed to recruit the head of the Iranian group — as well as most of his lieutenants — as a double agent.
+According to a report in the Times of Israel, Mr. Ahmadinejad says an intelligence group tasked primarily with spying on Israel was all-but taken over by Mossad, which managed to recruit the head of the Iranian group — as well as most of his lieutenants — as a double agent.
 The goal of the Mossad operation, according to Mr. Ahmadinejad, was to steal information about Iran’s nuclear program.

-Mr. Ahmadinejad — who was barred from running in this year’s special presidential election following the death of President Raisi in a helicopter crash — made the claims during an interview with CNN Türk, CNN’s Istanbul-based, Turkish-language affiliate.
+Mr. Ahmadinejad — who was barred from running in this year’s special presidential election following the death of President Raisi in a helicopter crash — made the claims during a recent interview with CNN Türk, CNN’s Istanbul-based, Turkish-language affiliate.

 Mr. Ahmadinejad told the outlet that “the highest person in charge of the counter-Israel unit at the Iranian Intelligence Ministry was an Israeli agent,” according to a translation of the CNN Türk report.
 The former president claims that Mossad infiltrated the intelligence services in order to conduct “complex operations,” including stealing “crucial nuclear documents.”